lguilhermefp/c-essentials/README.md

-#C training
+#C essentials

-this repository contains programs made to practice the C language.
+Algorithms that make use of the most important C features.